jez/tufte-pandoc-jekyll/README.md

-:warning: The Reveal.js support does *not* affect slide output in any way and you should *not* point your slide presentation to the styles in the **tufte-crossref-jekyll** theme.
+:warning: The Reveal.js support does *not* affect slide output in any way and you should *not* point your slide presentation to the styles in the **tufte-pandoc-jekyll** theme.
 These features are meant to normalize the appearance of the *text* version of your page when it contains markup that will *also* be used for slide output.

 ## Installation